sildani/sn-ig-photo-download/README.md

 1. Clone the project.
 2. Copy config.json.template to config.json and update the values.
-3. Run it by running `scripts/dl.rb <instagram username> directly, or through a Ruby interpreter.
+3. Run it by running the following command:

+> scripts/dl.rb <instagram username>

+or

+> ruby scripts/dl.rb <instagram username>

 Improvements I want to make
 ---------------------------